quixio/quix-streams/docs/subscribe.md

     ```

     !!! note
-        `subscribe()` method indicates to moment to start consuming streams and data from your Topic.
-This should normally happen after you’ve registered callbacks for all the events you want to listen to.
-        `App.run()` can also be used for this and provides other benefits.
-Find out more about [App.run()](app-management.md)
+        `subscribe()` method starts consuming streams and data from your topic.
+You should only do this after you’ve registered callbacks for all the events you want to listen to. `App.run()` can also be used for this and provides other benefits.
+Find out more about [App.run()](app-management.md).

 === "C\#"
     Once you have the `TopicConsumer` instance you can start consuming streams.
-For each stream received to the specified topic, `TopicConsumer` will execute the event `OnStreamReceived`.
+For each stream received by the specified topic, `TopicConsumer` will execute the event `OnStreamReceived`.
 You can attach a callback to this event to execute code that reacts when you receive a new stream.
-For example the following code prints the StreamId for each stream received on that Topic:
+For example, the following code prints the `StreamId` for each stream received by that Topic:

     ``` cs
     topicConsumer.OnStreamReceived += (topic, newStream) =>